robbiegay/sliding-puzzle/README.md

 ## Getting Started

 ### Winning the game:
-Use the mouse to move the tile pieces around the board.
+Use the mouse or arrow keys to move the tile pieces around the board.
 Click on any square adjacent to the "gray tile" to switch places with it.
+Pressing an arrow key will move the tile in the direction of the inputted arrow (ex.
+Left arrow will attempt to move the gray tile to the left).
 Repeat until you have put the puzzle in order.
 The gray tile will end in the top-right corner.

 ### Scrambling the puzzle: